aydensalazar/aydensalazar.github.io/index.md

 # About Me

-Hello, my name is Ayden Salazar and I'm a senior studying Data Science at the University of California, Berkeley with an expected graduation date of December, 2022.
-I have a passion for finding data-driven solutions to real-world problems, especially in the context of public health and epidemiology.
-When I'm not geeking out over a Data Science project, you can find me leading runs as president of UC Berkeley's Running Club, making short films with friends, and going on hiking adventures.
+Hello, my name is Ayden Salazar and I'm a Data Scientist with a passion for finding data-driven solutions to real-world problems, especially in the context of public health and epidemiology.
+I received my B.A. in Data Science at UC Berkeley in 2022 and currently work as a Data Scientist for IBM in San Francisco.
+When I'm not geeking out over a data science project, you can find me running, making short films with friends, and going on hiking adventures.

 ### [Click here to view my resume](https://drive.google.com/file/d/1S8EOuKMbzOzMf7qN8aq9K0rTQvsATnqN/view?usp=sharing)